 “The America of today does not look like the America of the Founding Fathers,” Childs says.

-The Hispanic market alone harbors more financial clout than all but 15 countries in the world.
 The landscape is changing right before our eyes.
-Nashville, Tenn., has the largest Kurdish population in the United States.
-Minnesota is home to 6% of immigrants from sub-Saharan Africa, according to the Migration Policy Institute.
+Nashville, Tennessee, has the largest Kurdish population in the United States.
+As of 2019, Minnesota is home to 6% of immigrants from sub-Saharan Africa, according to the Migration Policy Institute.
 (The highest population of sub-Saharan African immigrants—12%—residing in Texas.)
 These days, you don’t have to be a multinational corporation to sell to consumers from Myanmar and Vietnam.
-Both groups have sizable communities in the United States.
-And thanks to the Internet, you can open up shop in downtown Wichita, Kan., and employ service staff in Bangladesh and factory workers in Beijing.
+Both groups have communities in the United States.
+And thanks to the Internet, you can open up shop in downtown Wichita, Kansas, and employ service staff in Bangladesh and factory workers in Beijing.

 “The decision-makers in your markets are getting more and more diverse,” Kaplan says.
 “It’s not only about what happens internally, how to build good teams, but also about how you relate with clients.”

 The man knows what he’s talking about.
 The corporate consulting firm he operates with Donovan is based in New England, but about half of its clients hail from outside the U.S.

-We need to stop thinking about diversity programs as a form of affirmative action.
+We need to stop thinking about diversity programs in the workplace as a form of affirmative action.
 They’re strategic imperatives.
-“Don’t look at your clients and say, ‘Well, I think of everyone the same,’” says St. John, whose right leg was amputated when she was a child.
+“Don’t look at your clients and say, ‘Well, I think of everyone the same,’” says St. John.
 “Don’t!
 Think of them as different.
 Go after the opportunities.”

 That’s what innovation leader IBM started doing all the way back in 1995.
 Childs’ task force project was such a resounding success that the company created employee networks to broaden the discussion.
-More than a forum for issues, they soon became a valuable resource for employee development and retention—and, of course, a fountain of new ideas.
-The market development unit the company launched to identify sales and support opportunities tied to women- and minority-owned businesses resulted in $300 million in new revenue in 2001 alone.
-Products for people with disabilities were estimated by IBM executives to “produce more than a billion dollars in revenue during the next five to ten years.”
-And among the constituencies IBM tracks, gays and lesbians rank highest in education level, computer literacy and disposable income.
+More than a forum for issues, they soon became a valuable resource for employee development and retention.
+Of course, they were also a fountain of new ideas.
+The Market Development Group the company launched to identify sales and support opportunities tied to women- and minority-owned businesses resulted in $300 million in new revenue in 2001.
+Also in 2001, products for people with disabilities were estimated by IBM executives to “produce more than a billion dollars in revenue during the next five to ten years.”
+And among the constituencies IBM tracked, the gay community ranked highest in education level, computer literacy and disposable income.

-On a chilly Saturday in February, 14 schoolgirls, backpacks and lunchboxes in tow, braved an oncoming blizzard to attend a computer science class at Drexel University.
+On a Saturday in February, 14 schoolgirls braved an oncoming blizzard to attend a computer science class at Drexel University.
 If the leaders of Intel and Google thought like Division I basketball coaches, the inner-city Philadelphia campus would have been crawling with silver-tongued recruiters extolling the wonders of Silicon Valley.
-Instead the girls quietly filed into a dreary classroom, shucked their puffy pink and purple coats, and took their seats behind the keyboards.
+Instead the girls quietly filed into a dreary classroom, shucked their puffy coats, and took their seats behind the keyboards.
 All between the ages of 10 and 15, they’d come to learn about video game design—a skill once reserved exclusively for their fathers and brothers.

-While they peered into their glowing monitors, slowly summoning to life an impish, red-cape-clad heroine with a magic wand, Tracey Welson-Rossman, the chief marketing officer of local software developer Chariot Solutions, explains why she had brought the girls together.
-The only female executive employed by the 60-employee firm, she wondered for years why so few women applied for jobs at the company.
-“This is a great field to be in,” she says.
+While they peered into their glowing monitors, slowly summoning to life a red cape-clad heroine with a magic wand, Tracey Welson-Rossman, the chief marketing officer of local IT consulting firm Chariot Solutions, explained why she had brought the girls together.
+The only female executive employed by the roughly 65-employee firm, she wondered for years why so few women applied for jobs at the company.
+“This is a great field to be in,” she said.
 “It’s flexible.
 You can work from home.
 The pay is really good.
 And if you keep up your skill set, you’re always in demand.”

 She learned that the number of women pursuing careers in electronics and computer science has been dwindling.
 According to the UC Berkeley School of Information, women earned about 36% of computer and information science bachelor’s degrees in 1986.
 That number had fallen to about 21% in 2019.
 Some of it has to do with educators’ failure to encourage the Marissa Mayers of tomorrow.
-Some of it has to do with perception: The dorky, maladjusted, hoodie-wearing genius icon that permeates Silicon Valley mythology is hardly a draw.
-Either way, research suggests that girls have been opting out of tech in ninth grade.
+Some of it has to do with perception.
+The dorky, maladjusted, hoodie-wearing genius icon that permeates Silicon Valley mythology is hardly a draw.
 “When you get right down to it, they are just consumers of tech, not creators of tech,” Welson-Rossman says.

 So she set out to capture those girls before society scared them off.
-In 2010 she launched the nonprofit TechGirlz, which offers workshops on programming, podcasting, app creation, robotics and website design.
-On weekends, holidays and occasionally after school, volunteers from the organization’s IT army provide the instruction, using a curriculum heavy on collaboration and exploration—in the way girls like to have fun.
-Students find mentors, a sense of community and a place to go in search of answers to their questions.
+In 2010 she launched the nonprofit TechGirlz, offering workshops on topics including coding, podcasting, 3D printing, programming and robotics.
+On weekends, holidays and occasionally after school, volunteers and industry professionals provide the instruction, using a curriculum heavy on collaboration and exploration.
+Students find mentors, a sense of community and a place to find answers to their questions.
 “Seventy percent of our kids come back to take more than one class,” says Welson-Rossman.
 “Our wait list has a wait list.”

-Black Girls Code, Girls Who Code and others now offer similar programs.
-Their success not only challenges the notion that minorities and girls have little interest in tech, but it also reveals the greater challenge facing companies like Intel.
-For decades, they feasted on pools of talent near at hand, which explains why the company picnics were populated by plenty of Asian men who were well-represented in the high schools and colleges attended by Silicon Valley’s titans.
+Black Girls Code, Girls Who Code and others offer similar programs for a variety of ages.
+Their success challenges the notion that minorities and girls have little interest in tech.
+It also reveals the greater challenge facing companies like Intel.
+For decades, they feasted on pools of nearby talent.
+That explains why the company picnics were populated by plenty of Asian men who were well-represented in the high schools and colleges attended by Silicon Valley’s titans.
 But with the increase in competition from Google, Facebook, Apple and Twitter, those pools no longer run as deep as they once did.

-It will be a while before Welson-Rossman’s pupils make their way into the workforce, but in the meantime we can attack the barriers that hinder their older sisters and prevent diversity in the workplace.
-Carnegie Mellon, for example, revised its admission standards, removing some of the bias that favored applicants with high school tech experience.
-The ratio of women in its computer science program jumped from 7 percent in the 1990s to 40 percent.
+It will be a while before Welson-Rossman’s pupils make their way into the workforce.
+In the meantime, we can attack the barriers that hinder their older sisters and prevent diversity in the workplace.
+Carnegie Mellon, for example, revised its admission standards in the late 90s, removing some of the bias and limitations in their admissions policy.
+The ratio of women in its computer science program jumped to nearly 50% in 2018.

-We need to find more solutions like that.
-We need to scrutinize the messages we’re sending.
-We need to acknowledge that women make the majority of the spending decisions in America’s households, so it’s important to include them in the design process.
+We need to find more solutions like that and scrutinize the messages we’re sending.
+We need to acknowledge it’s important to include women in the design process.
 Without a diverse set of eyes, you end up with Google Glass or the Edsel—both skillfully designed, but painfully out of step with the times.

 This article appears in the October 2015 issue of SUCCESS magazine and has been updated.
 Photo by Jacob Lund/Shutterstock